QiuYukang/5G-LENA/doc/source/nr-module.rst

 evaluated under full buffer traffic, as indicated by 3GPP reference results.

-The network layout consists in a hexagonal topology with 37 sites of 3 sectors each, thus leading to 111 Base Stations (BS), as shown in Figure :ref:`fig-calibration-hex-grid`.
+The network layout consists in a hexagonal topology with 37 sites of 3 sectors each, thus leading to 111 Base Stations (BS), as shown in :numref:`fig-calibration-hex-grid`.
 However, in the measurements we consider only the 21 inner BSs, while the 111 BSs are simulated to account for the wrap-around effect.
 Notice that each sector has its antenna arrays oriented towards its sector area, and each sector area is equally